It ensures that the consumer does not go mad, but reaches his destination quickly. We tested this.

 Don’t forget the target group!

 Dear Deutsche Bahn, I still have plans for you, but sometimes I long to go back.
 When I was a child, there were sturdy cardboard cards from a massive machine.
-In the 80s, they were printed on rattling A6 paper and until a few years ago, you even received wonderful multi-page pamphlets in a pretty envelope.
+In the 80s, they used rattling printers for small A6 papers and until a few years ago, you even received wonderful manyfold pamphlets in a pretty envelope.
 In the meantime, you only get tickets as an e-mail that you have to print out at home.
-Respect to all frequent travelers, once a classic target group, who take part in the circus.
+Respect to all frequent travelers, once a classic target group, who deal with this mess again and again.
 The alternative is the train app, if you understand it.
 I’ll do my best – but please do yours too, Dear Deutsche Bahn!
 We will be happy to help you.

 Here you will find our UX and QA experts.
 What can we do for you?